Pamela Ronald: Paper retraction

 In 2009 and 2011, Ronald's laboratory reported on the discovery of a bacterial protein that they believed was the activator of Xa21-mediated immunity.
 These reports were described by ScienceWatch as "hot" and "highly cited".
-In 2013, Ronald retracted both scientific papers, notifying the scientific community that two bacterial strains, Ax21 and RaxSt, had been confused.
+In 2013, Ronald retracted both scientific papers, notifying the scientific community that two bacterial strains had been mixed up.
 The error was discovered when new laboratory members Rory Pruitt and Benjamin Schwessinger were unable to replicate previous results.
 As a result, the laboratory carried out a lengthy and painstaking process, re-confirming the genotypes of all the laboratory strains in their collection.
 Examination of the bacterial strains and rice seed stocks indicated that one of the bacterial strains involved in key experiments had been mislabeled.
 Researchers also discovered that results of one of the tests that had been performed were highly variable.
 In a blog post at Scientific American, Ronald describes the 18-month process leading to the retraction.
 The retractions were also reported on by The Scientist.
 Retraction watch, a website that shines light on problems with papers and educates and celebrates research ethics and good practices stated, "that this was a case of scientists doing the right thing".
 As part of a story about the importance of setting the record straight, in 2014, Nature magazine also covered the Ronald retraction.